 Transport to site (if not on school grounds)

-- A 2.5 hour session is £100 (unless a block booking of 4+ sessions is made and then it is £80 per session).
-A full day would count as two sessions.
+- A session (up to 2 hours) is £100 (unless a block booking of 4+ sessions is made and then it is £80 per session).

 - We reserve the right to change prices for future bookings